 It’s important to know that the colors that come out of your printer may not like look like the ones that you see on your monitor.
 Every monitor has a little different color to it, and every printer interprets colors a little differently.
 But with that in mind…

-There are three things I do every time I print something that’s going to be used in a photo for my blog, or on display in my house.
-Today I want to share with you these four simple tricks to getting the most beautiful printables ever (head to the bottom of the post for info on how to work with a printer).
+There are four things I do every time I print something that’s going to be used in a photo for my blog, or on display in my house.
+Today I want to share with you these four simple tricks to getting the most beautiful printables ever (head to the bottom of the post for info on how to work with a print shop on your projects).

 First…invest in a nice home printer.
 You don’t need a fancy one.
 At this point of the technological revolution, most printers can do the job.
 If you have an older, rickety, temperamental type, you might not get the exact results you’re looking for, but follow the rest of the tips below and you’ll definitely see an improvement.

 The printer I use is an HP8630.
 We got it at Costco.
 In fact, we have several and used these printers to start our business, which in hindsight is really crazy (and kind of cool).
 We bought a couple of them on Amazon, but also grabbed one at Costco.
 They were around $150.

 Here’s the new version of my current printer.
 It can print borderless (sometimes called full bleed).
 You’ll want this capability if you want to print things that go all the way to the edges of the page.
 I also like that when the ink is low and the quality of the prints would be diminished, it stops printing in color entirely.
 It gives me plenty or warning to order more ink in time.
 What drives me crazy is when a printer starts to run out of ink but keeps printing, and the color gets all wonky and faded and streaked.
 This never happens with this printer.

 Know your print quality settings.